Not at Fault for a Car Accident But Got a Ticket Anyway?

 A particularly frustrating situation that many Houston drivers encounter is getting hit by another motorist, but somehow being ticketed by police.
 You immediately think to yourself, “Wait a second.
 I did not cause the accident, yet I am being penalized.”

 Getting a ticket can also potentially harm your personal injury claim.
 This is because most insurance companies are typically inclined to settle a case only when liability on their insured is clearly established.
 If liability is contested, it increases the likelihood that you will need to file a lawsuit and have a jury decide whether you are entitled to economic and non-economic damages.
 Generally, the driver who is ticketed by police is seen as the at-fault party in the car accident.
 This is because there is an assumption that the ticket was issued for some wrongdoing that led to the collision.
+If you have been involved in a car accident recently, call our experienced Houston car accident attorney for help.

 Do Not Given Up Hope